Optics4Birding carries the largest selection of binoculars found anywhere. We’re serious about providing birders,

 Higher numbers also mean a narrower field of view.
 Low power binoculars are great for wide viewing areas but at the expense of detail and low

-helps to get as close as possible.
+get as close as possible.
 Most birders and all insect viewers prefer binoculars with a close focus around 6 feet or less.
-An excellent
+An excellent close focus binocular

-close focus binocular is the Kowa BD32 8x32 Prominar
+is the Kowa BD II XD 8x32 Prominar Binoculars with